saulpierotti/markdown_notebook/LB2.md

 	* If I have an oligomer the accessibility is returned for the entire assembly, so it neglects the interaction surface!
 		* Extract the chains first if you want the accessibility of the monomer
 * Residues in a disulphide bridge are reported with the same lowercase letter

+## Dataset
+* Our dataset was the one used for training Jpred4, one of the most recent SS prediction methods
+* The starting set contained 1987 representative domain sequences from each 2.04 SCOP superfamily
+	* They did like this to exclude obvios sequence similarities
+* They filtered out the set to 1497 proteins by removing
+	* Proteins with a structure worse than $2.5 \AA$
+	* Sequences shorter than 30 residues (they cannot contain a domain) or longer than 800 (to avoid long Blast runs)
+	* Missing dssp assignments for more than 9 residues consecutively
+	* Other filters
+* They split the dataset in a training set (1348 sequences) and a blind test set (149 sequences)
+* We will use only the train split, and we will build our own test set
+* We will need to produce some statistics on the dataset in the paper

+## Data Visualization
+* Barplots are used for visualizing a quantitative and a qualitative variable
+* Histograms are used with 1 quantitative variable discretized in bins
+	* The dependent variable is the frequency of each bin
+	* The size of the bin is essential for good visualization
+* Density plots are similar to histograms but do not use bins
+	* They use kernel smoothing for plotting probability densities
+	* They are better than histograms since they are not influenced by bin size
+	* A gaussian kernel interpolates a series of gaussians centered into each datapoint
+* Heatmaps visualize trivariate data with 2 independent variables